1. Open the closest results

 Not automatically.
 Search the domain with reviews and scam terms, check image reuse, and avoid sellers who only move to private payment.

-Turn a reference photo into search terms, verification checks, and a clear finder request when image search only finds similar items.
+Turn a reference photo into search terms, verification checks, and a clear public request when image search only finds similar items.

 Write a better hard-to-find item request with the exact details, failed searches, and proof requirements that help people source it.